vedro-universe/vedro-docs/docs/integrations/flake8-vedro/flake8-vedro.md

 title: flake8-vedro
 ---

-import Link from '@site/src/components/Link';

 # Flake8-vedro

-<Link to="https://pypi.org/project/flake8-vedro/">Flake8-vedro</Link> is a flake8 based linter for Vedro framework scenarios.
-it provides a list of rules that, if followed, will make it easier to maintain and develop new tests.
+[Flake8-vedro](https://pypi.org/project/flake8-vedro/) is a flake8 based linter for Vedro framework scenarios. it provides a list of rules that, if followed, will make it easier to maintain and develop new tests.

 ## Installation